New York Giants vs. Atlanta Falcons NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - At home last year, New York was 3-5 overall and 3-5 against the spread.

-- Atlanta was 2-6 overall, and 4-4 against the spread, away from home last season.
+- On the road last season, Atlanta was 4-4 against the spread, and 2-6 overall.

-- Last year, in eight away games, Atlanta went over the total three times.
+- Atlanta hit the over in three of eight away games last year.

 Powered by Data Skrive.